ianthekid/Flight-Wordpress-Plugin/readme.txt

 == Screenshots ==

-1. Description of first screenshot named screenshot-1
+1. Flight Add Media seemless integration
-2. Description of second screenshot named screenshot-2
+2. Flight Insert into Post with customized image sizes
-3. Description of third screenshot named screenshot-3
+3. Flight Plugin settings to integrate with your account

 == Frequently Asked Questions ==

-= What is the plugin template for? =
+= Can I use this plugin without a Flight account? =

-This plugin template is designed to help you get started with any new WordPress plugin.
+Unfortunately not.
+However, you are welcome to sign up today for free! https://www.canto.com/flight/

 == Changelog ==

 = 1.0 =
-* 2012-12-13
+* 2015-08-01
 * Initial release

 == Upgrade Notice ==

 = 1.0 =
-* 2012-12-13
+* 2015-08-01
 * Initial release